 There will never be enough distractions to keep the unconscious mind quiet

-Which means that no matter what you own, no matter how much stuff you buy, and how many distractions you add to your life, whatever is inside you that hasn’t been addressed that needs addressed, will never, ever go away, until you face it head on.
+This means that no matter what you own, no matter how much stuff you buy, and how many distractions you add to your life, whatever is inside you that hasn’t been addressed that needs to be addressed will never, ever go away until you face it head-on.
 The emotional pain that we bring with us from childhood on is always there, and we try to find temporary solutions by keeping ourselves distracted.
 But if you never address these things, then life just seems to have a way of bringing us down.

 When this happens, we feel like a victim.
 We say things like, “Why do things always happen to me?”
 When in reality, by us not addressing our repressed negative emotions and using distractions in hopes that we’ll feel better, we’ll really just be repressing more, causing those emotions to eat away at us day after day, and year after year.